SelfCareMap

 🕒 When to Do It

-• During a lunch break if you’ve been sitting for hours
+• During a lunch break if you have been sitting for hours, as this prevents the muscles from locking into a hunched position.

 🧘♀️ The Recovery Routine: 5 Simple Moves